qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/live-connect-datasets.md

 For more information, please see [Record Level Security](../../../../software-developer/03-Security/record-level-security.md).

-## Set Up Automatic Column Links​
+## Automatic Column Links​

 ![Set Up Automatic Column Links](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/DatasetLive/dslive.9-8.0.png#thumbnail-40)

 Any column of the dataset can be set up so that it presents an automatic link to a selected URL when it is used in a visualization.
 A common use case for this feature is where a column contains a location and you want the column to always link to a map site, showing the location on the map.
 The automatic link can be set up from the Column Link command in the dot menu of the intended column.

-For more information, see [Column Links](./column-links.md).
+For more information, please see [Column Links](./column-links.md).

 ## Set Up Geolocation Groups​